testillano/h2agent/tools/play-h2agent/examples/ClientFlowTimerBased/readme.txt

-Timer-based 2-step client flow triggered 3 times at 1 request per second.
+Timer-based 2-step client flow triggered 3 times at 1 provision per second.

-Demonstrates rps/range triggering combined with state progression and dynamic URI construction using the 'sequence' variable.
+Demonstrates cps/range triggering combined with state progression and dynamic URI construction using the 'sequence' variable.

 Each tick of the timer fires the full chain (initial->step2->road-closed),